 Minnesota Computer Recycling

-Computer & Electronics Recycling Minneapolis St Paul Minnesota
+Computer & Electronics Recycling in Minneapolis St Paul, Minnesota

 Every year, 30-40 millions of computers become obsolete in the United States.
 Each computer contains a significant amount of valuable materials, such as metals, plastics and glass.
 For example, the amount of gold extracted from one ton of computer scrap equals that from 17 tons of gold ore.
 Through computer recycling, these materials can be recovered and reused for manufacturing new computers.